Greed003/otp_authenticator/README.md

 ### 1. Welcome Screen
 Click "Get Started" to begin

-### 2. Email Input
+### 2. Registration Input
-Enter your email address
+Enter all coressponding placeholder
-Click "Send OTP"
+Click "Register"

 ### 3. OTP Verification
+Choose which one to verify either phone or email
-Enter the 6-digit code sent to your email or phone
+Enter the 6-digit code being sent to you
+Can choose other option such as qrcode and voice call
 OTP expires in 1 minutes
 Can resend OTP after 30 seconds

 ### 4. Success Screen
 Authentication successful